 Under MIFIDPRU, the Firm is not required to establish a Risk Committee, a Nomination Committee or a Remuneration Committee as part of its governance arrangements and, as such, has not established such committees.
-However, the Firm has established an internal Investment subcommittee to determine, implement and review the investment advisory services it provides to the TCV Group (as defined in its Limited Liability Partnership Agreement).
-The Firm's Compliance Oversight Officer has also regular and quarterly compliance meetings with TCMI's CCO and Deputy CCO to review internal compliance and control systems throughout the Firm.
-These subcommittees meet on a periodic basis to assist the Management Committee in overseeing the alignment of the Firm's policies, programs and procedures to promote compliance with relevant laws, the FCA Code of Conduct Rules and other relevant standards along with adherence to the TCV Group's Compliance Program.
+However, the Firm has established an internal Investment subcommittee to determine, implement and review the investment advisory services it provides to TCMI (as defined in its Limited Liability Partnership Agreement).
+The Firm's Compliance Oversight Officer has also regular compliance meetings with TCMI's CCO to review internal compliance and control systems throughout the Firm.
+These subcommittees meet on a periodic basis to assist the ManCo in overseeing the alignment of the Firm's policies, programs and procedures to promote compliance with relevant laws, the FCA Code of Conduct Rules and other relevant standards along with adherence to the TCMI Compliance Program.